carmen-timpau/BBO-Capstone-Project/model_cards/model_card_D.md

 Because of these limitations, and despite the assumptions made that are stated above, the resulting next-query predictions remain exploratory estimates, not guarantees of beating the current known maximum for each function.

 These limitations are real.
-Limitations (1) and (2), specifically, may have likely severely prevented the pipeline to perform at its absolute best performance, by delivering suboptimal results.
+Limitations (2) specifically may have likely severely prevented the pipeline to perform at its absolute best performance, by delivering suboptimal results.

 <br>
 <br>